-The new handset will run Samsung's interface on top of Android Pie.
+The new handsets will run Samsung's interface on top of Android Pie.
 It's also likely the next-generation Bixby will be involved as well, but we don't think it will be hugely different to the Galaxy Note 9.

 Samsung has incrementally moved its software along through recent devices.
 It's the most feature-packed and impressive reworking of Android and we don't think it needs changing.
-Certainly there are areas where Samsung is going to continue to expand, like SmartThings and Bixby, as it looks to expand connections to devices around the phone
+Certainly there are areas where Samsung is going to continue to expand, like SmartThings and Bixby, as it looks to expand connections to devices around the phone.

-Galaxy S10 camera: Three lenses?
+Galaxy S10 camera: Three or four lenses?

-- Three rear cameras
+- Three or four rear cameras

-- Two front cameras
+- Two front cameras for some models